KEVIN573/ko-portfolio-app/README.md

 ## PORTFOLIO WEBSITE

-This website app is created and owned by K&O Technologies.
+This website app is created and owned by K&O Tech